 If you’ve ever wanted to read 227 pages of emergency sports betting rules, now is your chance.
-Regulators in Maryland have posted their set of policies governing eventual legal sports betting in the Old Line State to the public register.
+Regulators in Maryland have posted their set of policies governing eventual legal sports betting in Maryland to the public register.

 That posting immediately triggered the opening of a 30-day public comment period.
 It also gave a little more insight as to when sportsbooks could actually start taking bets in MD, though a firm date remains elusive.